Gen-AI-In-Software-Development/List-Of-Units/Unit28-Prompt-Patterns/README.md

 4. See 28.11 and ask Copilot to generate the correct HTML/MathML that shows that the sum of 1/n^2 for all integers n from 1 to infinity is pi^2 over 6.
 In a browser, it should appear as it would in a text book.
 How did Copilot do?
 Was it poor, fair, or good?

+5. See 28.6; ask Copilot to generate alternate solutions to the factorial problem.

+6. See 28.7; ask Copilot for the pros and cons of using the Strategy Pattern.

+7. See 28.9; ask Copilot to redo the example using CSV format.
+The redo it using XML format.

 ## References
 [1] White, Jules, Quchen Fu, Sam Hays, Michael Sandborn, Carlos Olea, Henry Gilbert, Ashraf Elnashar, Jesse Spencer-Smith, and Douglas C. Schmidt.
 “A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT.” arXiv (2023). https://doi.org/10.48550/arXiv.2302.11382